 A map $f:M_1 \to M_2$ is {\bf smooth} if, for every plot $\phi:U \to M_1$ of $M_1$, the map $f \circ \phi: U \to M_2$ is a plot of $M_2$.
 In particular, plots are smooth.
 Therefore, we have the category of diffeological spaces where the objects are diffeological spaces and the morphisms are the smooth maps.
 A diffeomorphism is an isomorphism in this category.

-The basic constructions we will need are based on the ideas of {\bf initial and final diffeologies} (analogous to the concepts of initial and final topologies).
+The basic constructions we will need are motivated by the ideas of {\bf initial and final diffeologies} (analogous to the concepts of initial and final topologies).
 Given a set $M$ and a family of diffeological spaces $M_\alpha$ with maps $\pi_\alpha:M \to M_\alpha$, the initial diffeology on $M$ is the largest one that turns each $\pi_\alpha$ into a smooth map.
 The dual definition is the final diffeology, i.e., given a set $M$ and a family of diffeological spaces $M_\alpha$ with maps $i_\alpha: M_\alpha \to M$, the final diffeology of $M$ is the smallest one such that each $i_\alpha$ is smooth.